vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 3- Training and Validation

-Internally the app is powered by a Faster-RCNN model that was trained on data from four chest x-ray detection datasets.
+Internally the app is powered by a Faster-RCNN model that was trained on data sampled from four chest x-ray detection datasets.
 These included:
 - The TBX11K Tuberculosis dataset
 - The Kaggle RSNA Pneumonia Detection Challenge
 - The Kaggle VinBigData Chest X-ray Abnormalities Detection competition
 - The Kaggle SIIM-FISABIO-RSNA COVID-19 Detection competition

-To verify that the model could generalize I validated it on out of sample data i.e. datasets from sources that the model had not seen to during training.
-These included:
+To verify that the model could generalize I validated it on out of sample data i.e. datasets from sources that the model had not seen during training.
+These are classification datasets i.e. they don't have opacity annotations.
+Therefore, if the model predicted a bounding box it meant that it was predicting 'opacity' and if it didn't predict a bounding box it mean't that the model was predicting 'no_opacity'.
+Using this approach I performed a classification evaluation - I created confusion matrices and classification reports.
+These are the datasets I used:
 - The Shenzhen and Montgomery Tuberculosis datasets
 - The DA and DB Tuberculosis datasets
 - The Child Chest X-Ray Images Pneumonia dataset